-Verdict: The Boss DB-30 Dr. Beat is a good choice for beginners that want to go beyond a single-click metronome.
-With a variety of rhythm patterns and time feels, this clip-on metronome is small and well built, so you can take your practice anywhere you need to go.
+Verdict: The Boss DB-30 Dr. Beat is a good choice for beginners who want to go beyond a single-click metronome.
+With a variety of rhythm patterns and time feels, this clip-on metronome is small and well-built, so you can take your practice anywhere you need to go.

 A classic metronome design gets a digital update.

 The Korg KDM-3 brings that traditional metronome design but puts a spin on it by making it digital.
 It's got that classic and stylish look but with the functionality of a modern metronome and all the quality we've come to expect from Korg.

 The Korg KDM-3 builds on the popular Korg KDM-2 metronome, but adds the classical design that metronomes were known for decades ago, as well as enhanced features.
 These include a louder onboard speaker and a tempo range that goes from 30 to 252 bpm.

 You also get 19 beat patterns to practice with and eight different metronome sounds.